clientIO/joint/packages/joint-core/demo/custom-shapes/README.md

 ## Setup

-Use Yarn and NPM to run this demo.
+Use Yarn to run this demo.

 You need to build *JointJS* first.
 Navigate to the root folder and run:
 ```bash